 V This icon marks notes, information that should be read before using this product.
-This icon marks tips, additional information you may find helpful when using this product. $\Box$ This icon marks references to other sections in this manual.
+P This icon marks tips, additional information you may find helpful when using this product.
+This icon marks references to other sections in this manual.

-Conventions
+II Conventions

-- This camera uses SD, SDHC, and SDXC memory cards, referred to throughout this manual as "memory cards".
-SD, SDHC, and SDXC may also on occasion be referred to as "SD memory cards". - Throughout this manual, battery chargers are referred to as "battery chargers" or "chargers". - Throughout this manual, the display in camera monitor and viewfinder during shooting is referred to as the "shooting display"; in most cases, the illustrations show the monitor. - Throughout this manual, smartphones and tablets are referred to as "smart devices". - Throughout this manual, the term "default settings" is used to refer to the settings in effect at shipment.
+- This camera uses CFexpress (Type B), XQD, SD, SDHC, and SDXC memory cards.
+Memory cards of all types are referred to throughout this manual as "memory cards".
+Where it is necessary to distinguish between the different types, the terms "CFexpress memory card", "XQD memory card", and "SD memory card" may be used. - Throughout this manual, battery chargers are referred to as "battery chargers" or "chargers". - Throughout this manual, the display in camera monitor and viewfinder during shooting is referred to as the "shooting display"; in most cases, the illustrations show the monitor. - Throughout this manual, smartphones and tablets are referred to as "smart devices". - Throughout this manual, the term "default settings" is used to refer to the settings in effect at shipment.
 The explanations in this manual assume that default settings are used.

-▲For Your Safety
+⚠For Your Safety